Linda0840/recipe-EDA/README.md

-# A Preliminary EDA on Recipes from food.com
+# Chop Chop!
+An Analysis on food recipe preparation times and ratings
 Authors: Linda Zhang (xiz115@ucsd.edu), Kay Qu(kqu@ucsd.edu)

 # About this project